 The latest data from the Office for National Statistics (ONS) estimates that around 2 million people in the UK (3.1% of the population) are suffering from long covid.

 The evidence that long covid adversely affects an individual’s ability to perform day-to-day activities is growing with 71% of respondents to the ONS survey reporting that they had been “limited a lot” by the illness.

 Long Covid in Older Adults

 The knowledge that adults aged 65+ are more likely to face severe illness with COVID-19 is widespread.
 Less commonly known, however, is the fact that older adults also face a significant risk of developing new conditions after the initial infection, with almost 1 in 3 developing new conditions after a diagnosis.

-Calls to approach long covid as an occupational illness have been ongoing & are growing as evidence of its debilitating affects mounts.
-In late 2021, the BMA recognised the large numbers of people affected and called on the UK Government to “invest in the monitoring, research & treatment” as well as seeking “the recognition of long covid as an occupational illness.”
+Calls to approach long covid as an occupational disease have been ongoing & are growing as evidence of its debilitating affects mounts.
+In late 2021, the BMA recognised the large numbers of people affected and called on the UK Government to “invest in the monitoring, research & treatment” as well as seeking “the recognition of long covid as an occupational disease.”

 This motion, passed at the BMA’s Annual Representative Meeting, matches attitudes within the industry; with a recent survey by the Royal College of Occupational Therapists showing 82% of its members have experienced an “increase in demand for occupational therapy-led rehabilitation services over the last six months alone.”